B. Sudershan Reddy: Career

 In his early legal career, he started practice on civil and constitutional matters under K. Pratap Reddy, a senior advocate of the Andhra Pradesh High Court.
 On 8 August 1988, Reddy was appointed as a government pleader in the High Court and became the additional standing counsel for the Government of India, serving until 1990.
 In 1993, he was elected as president of the Andhra Pradesh High Court Advocates Association and also served as a legal adviser to Osmania University.

 On 2 May 1993, Reddy became a judge of the Andhra Pradesh High Court.
 In 2005, he was appointed as the chief justice of the Gauhati High Court.
 Reddy was appointed to the post of judge of the Supreme Court of India on 12 January 2007.
 He retired on 7 July 2011, with one of his last cases being the influential Salwa Judum case.
-Following the passage of the The Lokpal and Lokayuktas Act, 2013, he became the first Lokayukta of Goa in March 2013.
+Following the passage of The Lokpal and Lokayuktas Act, 2013, he became the first Lokayukta of Goa in March 2013.
 In October 2013, Reddy resigned from the role due to personal reasons.